June 18 2020 – Mike Yarbrough

 We've covered the traditional arrangements of how to wear your wedding rings, but there's no reason you need to follow them.
 These days, more and more people are breaking from traditions, choosing wedding rings made from alternative materials, and wearing them in non-traditional ways.

-Some newlyweds choose to wear their rings on a necklace instead of on a finger, partly for comfort, but also for the symbolic reason of keeping the ring close to their heart.
+Some newlyweds choose to wear their engagement rings or wedding rings on a necklace instead of on a finger, partly for comfort, but also for the symbolic reason of keeping the ring close to their heart.
 Some may wear a ring on their finger part of the time, but take it off and keep it on a necklace when they are doing an activity that might cause the ring to be lost or damaged (i.e. rock climbing, swimming, car repairs).
 Others may wear a silicone or leather ring for rough activities and save their more expensive ring for special occasions.

 Some couples skip rings altogether and exchange bracelets, or get matching wedding ring tattoos on their ring fingers.